Best Women's Trail Running Shoes of 2021

 Why You Should Trust Us

 Amber King is a Senior GearLab Editor that has been reviewing trail running shoes for women since 2014.
 She's an avid trail runner taking on ultra-distance marathons and has raced in several trail ultramarathons, including the Bryce Canyon 50 miler and the Telluride Mountain Run.
 When she's not climbing rocks around the Southwestern part of Colorado, you can find her taking on fast-packing missions worldwide.
-For work, she is the founder and teacher of an educational non-profit, Treeline Education that specializes in nature education.
+Day to day, she develops an outdoor experiential curriculum for her non-profit, Treeline Education.

 We have traveled all over, testing women's trail running shoes for years.
 We've hiked up towering passes in Peru, run over summits in the Rocky Mountains, and jogged over dry singletrack in the desert.
 We've taken on self-supported 50K distances in Iceland and logged training miles on the sunny shores of Hawaii.
 Our main testing site is the steep trails of Ouray and Silverton, Colorado, home to the Hardrock 100, which offers some of the most beautiful trails you'll find in the USA (in our opinion).
 Each pair of shoes in our review has logged at least 60 miles — some with over 1000 miles, if they last that long.
 Our review compiles this data to give you recommendations for your best trail sidekick.